GiuseppeMP/udemy-modern-react-with-redux/README.md

 # 25/nov/18 - Communicating with Props!

-## 21. Three Tenets of Components.
+## lecture 21.
+Three Tenets of Components.

 In react there are three tenets we must know, we create a component at time, but a typical react app is a set of component inside each other.